-A person who has worked or lived in Sweden may be entitled to general statutory pension.
-The pension is funded through employer's contributions and the employee's own contribution.
-The Pension Authority is responsible for the general state pension.
-The general state pension comprises income pension, income pension supplement, premium pension, guarantee pension and supplementary pension.
+A person who has worked or lived in Sweden may be entitled to national public pension.
+National public pension is handled by the Swedish Pensions Agency and is funded through employer's contributions and the employee's own contribution.
+The national public pension comprises income pension, premium pension, income pension complement, guarantee pension and supplementary pension.